ChefData/pinterest-data-pipeline545/Walkthrough_part_1_EC2_Kafka_Client.md

 On the client `EC2` machine:

-- Inside the `libs` folder download the `IAM MSK authentication` package from Github, using the following command:
+- Inside the `libs` folder, download the `IAM MSK authentication` package from Github using the following command:

     ```bash
     cd /home/ec2-user/kafka_2.12-2.8.1/libs